Beam Longitudinal Dynamics Simulation Suite BLonD: Global and local feedback models

+where $t$ is resolved typically on a bucket-by-bucket basis.
 The additional contribution from the reflected current is added, if applicable for the system.
 The vector notation refers to the use of complex voltage vectors.
 In its BLonD implementation, all these signals span one full turn are discretized at the rf frequency.
-As described in Sec.~\ref{sec:impedance}, the beam-induced voltage is the result of the cavity response to the rf beam current $\vec{I}_{\mathrm{b},(n)}(t)$ (obtained from beam profile $\lambda_{(n)}(t)$ at $f_\mathrm{rf}$).
+As described in Sec.~\ref{sec:impedance}, the beam-induced voltage is the result of the cavity response to the rf beam current $\vec{I}_{\mathrm{b},(n)}(t)$ which is obtained from beam profile $\lambda_{(n)}(t)$ at $f_\mathrm{rf}$.
 Likewise, the generator component in \eqref{eq:voltage-ind-ant} is the result of the cavity response to the generator current $\vec{I}_{\mathrm{g},(n)}(t)$ according to the corresponding generator model (and its time evolution~\cite{Tuckmantel:1323893}).
 To compute the bunch-by-bunch correction to the rf voltage, the feedback system first computes the difference between the antenna voltage and the required design (or \emph{set point}) voltage $\vec{V}_{\mathrm{d},(n)}$,

 This error signal is then processed (comb-filtered) to remove the beam loading effect by comparing it with the error in the \emph{previous} turn ($n-1$).
 The resulting signal constitutes an additional input to the generator drive, from which the corrected $\vec{I}_{\mathrm{g},(n)}(t)$ is obtained via the transmitter model.
 The corresponding generator-induced voltage $\vec{V}_{\mathrm{ind,g},(n)}$ will keep, in principle, the cavity voltage $\vec{V}_{\mathrm{ind},(n)}$ equal to the design voltage $\vec{V}_{\mathrm{d},(n)}$ on a bucket-by-bucket basis in the presence of beam loading.
 For rf power studies, the generator power is derived from these quantities.